-Tianshou has two types of trainer: onpolicy_trainer() and offpolicy_trainer(), corresponding to on-policy algorithms (such as Policy Gradient) and off-policy algorithms (such as DQN).
+Tianshou has three types of trainer: onpolicy_trainer() for on-policy algorithms such as Policy Gradient, offpolicy_trainer() for off-policy algorithms such as DQN, and offline_trainer() for offline algorithms such as BCQ.
 Please check out tianshou.trainer for the usage.

 1.2.6 A High-level Explanation